Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/feature_request.md

 name: "🚀 Feature request"
 about: Suggest an idea or feature
 title: ''
-labels: 'type:Enhancement'
+labels: 'feature-request'
-assignees: ''

 ---

+# Feature Request

-### Is your proposal related to a problem?
+**Is your proposal related to a problem?**

 <!--
   Provide a clear and concise description of what the problem is.